chaseruskin/orbit/docs/src/commands/build.md

 A target typically goes through three steps for the building process:
    1. Parse the blueprint file
    2. Process the referenced files listed in the blueprint
-   3. Generate a artifact(s)
+   3. Generate one or more artifacts

 Any command-line arguments entered after the terminating flag `--` will be passed in the received order as arguments to the subprocess's command.
 If a target already has defined arguments, the additional arguments passed from the command-line will follow the previously defined arguments.

-The target's process will spawn from the current working ip's output directory, which is $ORBIT_OUT_DIR.
+The target's process will spawn from the current project's output directory, which is $ORBIT_OUT_DIR.

 While the execution stage is a subprocess within Orbit, any non-zero error code